tlenz88/ChIPPy/README.md

 # ChIPPy
 This is a complete pipeline for ChIP-seq data analysis.
 Most of the required packages are installed automatically.
 Pipeline can be started from any step, but specific files are required for the desired step.

+Although any number of replicates and sample conditions are able to be used as input, the pipeline can currently only handle a single targeted antibody and single control.
+This is due to the way in which samples are divided when performing differential analysis using [DiffBind](https://bioconductor.org/packages/release/bioc/html/DiffBind.html)

 ## How do I organize my data?